 NAD+ (Nicotinamide Adenine Dinucleotide) is a coenzyme found in every cell of your body.
 It plays a central role in energy metabolism, DNA repair, and cellular signalling.
 The problem: NAD+ levels decline by roughly 50% between your 20s and 50s.

 This decline is now understood to be a key driver of many age-related processes — reduced energy, slower recovery, impaired cellular repair.
 NMN works by providing the raw material your cells need to synthesise NAD+ more efficiently.
+Researchers like David Sinclair have been at the forefront of studying how NMN and NAD+ restoration can slow aspects of ageing at the molecular level.

 What Human Research Shows